 Applegreen's main presence as a major operator is in Ireland.
 It started in 1992 as a company running petrol stations under the brand name of its supplier, but after noticing the profit margin on fuel was dropping, in 2005 they decided to focus on the facilities available inside the forecourt store.
 They introduced the Applegreen brand to do this under.

 Like many fuel brands, Applegreen believe that selling fuel on its own is no longer a profitable business, and instead it is a way to get people to visit their shopping and catering facilities - especially in Ireland where supermarkets have been unable to conquer the fuel market.
 In particular, Applegreen are now focusing on ensuring that their sites are places that owners of electric vehicles might want to visit while recharging.

 On 24 July 2020 they celebrated their birthday with a number of promotions, including selling fuel at Irish motorway sites for 24.7 cent per litre.

 Their restaurants used to consist of aCafé and Food to Go.
 The former became The Bakewell (sometimes branded 'The Bakewell Kitchen') and the latter became Freshii.

-The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
+The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and (for the duration of construction) Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
 SuperStop won the contract to design, build, finance, maintain and operate Ireland's first six motorway services from 2010 until at least 2035.
 After the first three of those opened, the rest were postponed indefinitely.